-Note The BugcheckCode data in the event is written in decimal format instead of in more typical hexadecimal format.
+Note The BugcheckCode data in the event is written in decimal format instead of a more typical hexadecimal format.
 Therefore, the decimal value should be converted to a hexadecimal value.
-This is more fully discussed in the “Resolution” section.

 - Click Start, and then type calc in the Search box.